Moebits/youtube.ts/readme.md

 - Look for an entry named `download_my_video?v=${video_id}&t={key}`
 - You want to grab the t parameter (this is your key).
 Also grab your browser cookie under `Request Headers`, this is required to authenticate the request.

-The other method, which works for any video, is to download it using [**ytdl-core**](https://www.npmjs.com/package/ytdl-core).
-Generally preferred as you can also specify a quality, format, and optionally download just the audio track.
+The other method, which works for any video, is to download it using [**yt-dlp**](https://github.com/yt-dlp/yt-dlp).
+You will have to install this separately and make it available from invoking yt-dlp in the terminal.
 ```ts
 async function useAPI() {
   const key = "your key"